-6.06 CHANGE IN POSITION
+7.06 CHANGE IN POSITION

 Any regular employee who assumes a different position as a regular employee will have an introductory period of 90 days or 180 days if a management position.
 His/her pay rate will be increased or reduced to the rate consistent with the range in which the new position is based, according to his/her qualifications for the new position.
 Prior position experience increases will be added to the new pay rate.
-An introductory increase will be awarded after successful completion of the introductory period for the new position.
 The Executive Director approves the placement in the range in writing on the Status/Payroll Change Report Form.

-6.07 TEMPORARY WORK IN HIGHER POSITION
+7.07 TEMPORARY WORK IN HIGHER POSITION